Startup Transforms Carbon Emissions into Vodka to Save the Planet

 Potential Advancements for Peer Markets:

-Introduction of strict government plans to reduce carbon emission to stabilise the climatic changes have led to collaborations between big industrial players and CCS, CCU technology providers to minimise their industrial carbon emission.
+The introduction of strict government plans to reduce carbon emissions to stabilize the climatic changes have led to collaborations between big industrial players and CCS, CCU technology providers to minimize their industrial carbon emissions.

-Recently the Air Company has got a support from Toyota, JetBlue technology ventures, Parley for the Oceans and Carbon Direct Capital Management.
+Recently the Air Company has received support from Toyota, JetBlue technology ventures, Parley for the Oceans, and Carbon Direct Capital Management.
 It has raised over $40 million to date.
-Chevron, Talos, and Carbonvert Inc have expanded joint venture for offshore carbon capture sequestration project.
-Econic Technologies partners with India’s Manali Petrochemicals with the objective to introduce environmentally friendly, CO2 containing polyols, into the $28 billion global polyols market.
+Chevron, Talos, and Carbonvert Inc. have expanded joint ventures for offshore carbon capture sequestration projects.
+Econic Technologies partners with India’s Manali Petrochemicals with the objective to introduce environmentally friendly, CO2-containing polyols, into the $28 billion global polyols market.

 Shifting Industry Trend: